February 1, 2018

 - The bit torque can be measured in a similar fashion by comparing the “off bottom” hydraulic pressure of the rotation unit to the hydraulic pressure while drilling.

 Torque generated by the bit is a function of sharpness of the bit and weight on bit, and results from the diamonds cutting the formation.
 As such, torque should be viewed as beneficial and an indication of drilling effectiveness.
 Minimum torque occurs just after bit sharpening has completed and as bit weight is reduced.
 Maximum bit torque occurs during bit sharpening due to the bit matrix coming into contact with the rock.
 A simultaneous decrease of torque and penetration rate indicates that the bit is polishing and needs to be sharpened.
 Torque increases due to sharpening should only be a concern in lost circulation or when sharpening requires water restriction.
-Due to its wear-resistant matrix and large diamonds, UMX™ bits can drop or stall RPM when sharpening.
+Bits with large diamonds can drop or stall RPM when sharpening.
 If RPM drops during sharpening then a lower gear or speed should be used to increase available torque.

 Decreasing torque and penetration rate indicates bit polishing.